Dave Best / Business Manager | email

 Prior to Family Life, Cindy worked in the Elmira School District as an attendance clerk and welcome center receptionist.
 Before that, she held jobs in special education as a teacher’s aide, secretary, and yearbook advisor.
 Cindy has three married sons of her own and three step-children.
-Between them, she and Joe have five grandchildren with more on the way!
-In her free time, she loves spoiling the grandkids, dabbling in photography, and scrapbooking.
+Between them, she and Joe have six grandchildren.
+In her free time, she loves spoiling the grand kids, dabbling in photography, and scrap booking.

 There is rarely a dull moment in the front office and Lydia enjoys the various responsibilities of her job.
 Ticket orders, daily deposits, online registrations, and monitoring inventory keep her very busy!
 Lydia says one of the best parts of her job is the incredible group of ladies she's honored to work with each day.
 What a blessing they are in her life!